susanmarie87/Wild_Boutique/README.md

 * The website I have built is a full stack E-commerce web application for a company that my daughter and I created called Wild Boutique.
 I built a basic front-end website for Wild Boutique for my MS1 but with my skills advancing, I decided to remake the website and add all of the commerce features.

 * The application I have designed is an intuitive E-commerce store for company that sells organic tinctures, bathbombs, aromatherapy bracelets, and apparel.
 This website is equipped with Stripe.
-The user can add and delete product, and update the cart to their preference.
+The user can add and delete products, and update the cart to their preference.
 The user can also contact the site as well.

 * The Site Owner has properly working CRUD functionality.
 The owner can successfully create a new product.